xpmethod/xpmethod.github.io/_posts/events/2017-04-28-introduction-to-topological-data-analysis.md

 hour: 2-3pm
 ---

-Dr. Levanger (PhD, Rutgers U) is a mathematician at the University of Pennsylvania, specializing in topological data analysis.
+Dr. Levanger (PhD, Rutgers U) is a is a postdoctoral researcher in the Department of Electrical and Systems Engineering at the University of Pennsylvania, specializing in topological data analysis.